brownvc/decoupled-style-descriptors/README.md

 # Demo

-To start without any code, there is an [online demo](https://huggingface.co/spaces/brayden-gg/decoupled-style-descriptors) demonstrating handwriting interpolation, character interpolation, and MDN sampling, with SVG export for you to use in any other program.
+To start without any code, there is an [online demo](https://huggingface.co/spaces/brayden-gg/decoupled-style-descriptors) demonstrating writer interpolation, character interpolation, and mixture-density-network (MDN) sampling, with SVG export for you to use in any other program.
 The demo can also be run locally by running the `app.py` program and visiting the generated localhost URL.

 ![Online Demo](example_outputs/online_demo.gif)

 # Example Interpolations: